kornosk/GDPR-similarity-comparison/README.md

 # GDPR Similarity Comparison
 We extract information from GDPR-like documents from different countries written in natuaral language and construct well-strucured data.

-The structured data are 4 columns including chapter, section, article and recital.
+The structured data are 4 columns including `chapter, section, article and recital`.
 This could benefit any future work that would like to explore GDPR-like using computational methods. 🚀

 This project is inspired by [COSC-824 Data Protection by Design](https://courses.benujcich.georgetown.domains/cosc824/sp2021/), Department of Computer Science at Georgetown University.